We have lots of fun and entertainment at the Show, for owners and their dogs.

-The Newton Clarke Veterinary Partnership have organised an eye clinic at the Fair with Nick Burden BVSc CertVophthal MRCVS, a member of the BVA/KC/ISDS eye panel.
+The Newton Clarke Veterinary Partnership have organised an eye clinic at the Fair with Nick Burden BVSc CertVophthal MRCVS of the Hale Vet Group in Chippeham, a member of the BVA/KC/ISDS eye panel.

 The test is primarily aimed at certifying dogs as affected or unaffected for inherited eye diseases.
 If you are planning to breed with your dog, get the KC Eye Certificate.
 The test includes a full eye examination and if non-inherited conditions are discovered then these can also be discussed with the owner.
 All tests are carried out under the BVA/KC/ISDS eye scheme and a certificate is issued.